James Alexander McQuirter

 James Alexander McQuirter (born c.
-1959 and also known as James Tavian Alexander) is a former Grand Wizard of the Canadian Knights of the Ku Klux Klan.
+1959 and also known as James Tavian Alexander) is a former Imperial Wizard of the Canadian Knights of the Ku Klux Klan.
 In 1981, he was charged, along with Wolfgang Droege and other white supremacists, with plotting to overthrow the government of Dominica.

 McQuirter joined the white supremacist Western Guard as a teenager and first met Droege at the age of 16 in 1975.
 In 1976, he and Droege attended the "International Patriotic Congress" organized by American Klan leader David Duke and were recruited as Canadian organizers for Duke's Knights of the Ku Klux Klan.
 In 1978, McQuirter and Armand Siksna were charged with conspiracy to distribute hate literature following a police raid on Siksna's Toronto apartment.

 McQuirter and Droege subsequently moved to Vancouver to join McQuirter's father in the used car business as well as organize for the Klan.
 In 1978, McQuirter returned to Toronto and joined the Nationalist Party of Canada's executive council but, in 1979, he allowed his membership in the party to lapse due to disdain for leader Don Andrews and resumed his activity with the Klan full-time.
 At its peak, the Canadian chapter of the Klan was estimated by researcher Stanley Barrett to have approximately 2,500 members coming from every province of Canada.
 Police claim the actual number to be closer to 70 - not 2500.

 In 1981, McQuirter was arrested and sentenced to two years in prison for his role in Operation Red Dog, the plot to overthrow the government of Dominica and install a white supremacist haven initiated with an American mercenary and Klan sympathizer who came into contact with Droege in 1979.
 The Dominican government learned of the plot in 1981 and arrested Patrick John, the Dominican who was to be the coup d'état's figurehead.
 The FBI arrested Droege in New Orleans.